frostime/sy-quick-attr/README.md

 }
 ```

+Then clicking on the block icon， it will display two menus: "Example 1" and "Example 2".
+Clicking on "Example 1" will add custom attributes `attr1` and `attr2` to the block.

 Note:

+- Only english character, number, `-`, `_` are permitted as an attribute's name
-- Default values for attributes can only be strings.
+- The default value for attributes can only be a string.

+  For example, you should write "true" instead of true, and write "0" instead of 0.